BlackrazorS2/TR22-TempSensor/README.md

 ## Files

-There are currently 3 python files: `SerialReader`, `plotter`, and `Comparator` All the files were written in python 3.7.2 but should be compatible with any python version above 3.6
+There are currently 4 python files: `TempSensor`, `SerialReader`, `plotter`, and `Comparator` All the files were written in python 3.8.5 but should be compatible with any python version above 3.6
     - If for whatever reason you want to use a python version before 3.6, replace all instances of f strings `f"{blah} words"` with the old string formatting `"{0} words".format(blah)`.
 I also cannot guarantee the stability of the other packages in older verisons.